cenereh/cenereh.github.io/content/whoami.md

 Right now I am working as an analyst in a SOC with multiple EDR technologies.
 I am working on starting my own cybersecurity company as well, but I'll talk about it when the appropriate time comes, I can't share lots of details right now as I prefer to touch that subject when the company will actually exist.

-I am still as enthusiastic as I was back then about anything low-level, albiet with less time at my disposal.
+I am still as enthusiastic as I was back then about anything low-level, albeit with less time at my disposal.
 My work takes a lot of my time, but whenever I have the chance I always like to read up research on anything low-level and to work on my own projects as well.

 I do watch football (or "soccer" for my american readers), I have Inter Milan close to my heart and I do follow them a lot.
 I am a big Nintendo fan, proven by the fact that I own two Nintendo Switches, one of them is modded with a Picofly modchip.
 I grew up with Pokemon since I was 6, so I consider that franchise to be my favourite, even if lately Game Freak is not publishing good Pokemon games.